PowerDNS/pdns/docs/markdown/recursor/settings.md

 Maximum number of seconds to cache an item in the DNS cache, no matter what the original TTL specified.
+Since PowerDNS Recursor 4.1.0, the minimum value of this setting is 15. i.e. setting this to lower than 15 will make this value 15.

 ## `max-mthreads`
 * Integer